 All published theses should provide recognition to all parties involved in accordance with normal academic practice.

 Diamond expects every Student to spend 50% of their time during the course of the Studentship at Diamond.
 The Studentship should be structured to allow for this, and at the proposal stage a detailed and pragmatic plan will be required to demonstrate how the Student will divide their time between Diamond and collaborating Research Organisation(s).

-A tier 4 visa is the primary immigration route for non-EEA Students who wish to study full-time in the UK.
+A Student visa is the primary immigration route for non-EEA Students who wish to study full-time in the UK.
 Non-EEA Students must be sponsored by an education provider that holds a Tier 4 licence.
 The education provider is known as a sponsor.
 Diamond is not an education provider that offers courses of study to full time Students in the UK, and therefore does not hold a Tier 4 licence.